Magnificent 2009 Prince of Asturias Awards Presentation Ceremony

 On Saturday the 24th, the Prince and Princess of Asturias went to Rioseco capital of Sobrescobio to hand out the Award, and to meet with its people.Filed under Spanish Royals

-Tagged Felipe VI, Prince of Asturias Awards, Queen Letizia, Queen Sofia.
+Tagged Felipe VI, Princess of Asturias Awards, Queen Letizia, Queen Sofia.